SWANSEA (White City) GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————Nothing known of.

 A further greyhound track is found on a 1940 Ordnance Survey map, west of the district of Fforest Ffach, and is recognised as the Swansea White City Stadium.
 Proof is given by a road that feeds it, because it is marked, not surprisingly, White City Road, which branches off in a Westerley direction from the Carmarthen Road.
-Dates of operation and information remains sketchy, but it is possible that it operated just as a flapping track during the mid to late 1930’s.
+Opening up as a flapping track its first meeting came on the 23rd of April 1932.
 This venue was situated roughly one mile east of Swansea’s last greyhound track, and possibly may have been in operation up until the early months of the Second World War.
 The track had originally developed on grazing land situated between a farm and a railway branch line, with the map showing that it had a covered grandstand on its western edge, with other information revealing that it had a capacity for 2,500 patrons.
 Its official existing dates still remain a mystery, but maps after the hostilities sees the site being covered by an industrial estate.
 As for today its once foundations are pinpointed by a company called Swansea Self Storage, situated along Queensway, on the Swansea West Industrial Estate.